bwoodsend/polycotylus/docs/source/example-library.rst

 ................................

 Building for the rest of the Linux distributions should follow more or less the same steps before.
-We've been skipping it in this tutorial but each time you try a new distribution, it's a good idea to check :ref:`each distribution's quirks page <building for>`.
+When trying a new distribution, take a glance first at :ref:`each distribution's quirks page <building for>`.
 In particular, check for a *Caveats* section that may warn you if what you're about to do is not going to work.